jtalman/ual2/README.md

 ________________________________________________________________________

-UAL software goes back ca 30 years.
+UAL software goes back ca 30 years, and is quite extensive.

 There's a "legacy" component.
 It is is primarily text based.
 It is "bootstrapped" into existence.
 Following